VAMO: Efficient Zeroth-Order Variance Reduction for SGD with Faster Convergence: Hybrid FO and ZO Stochastic Variance Reduction (VAMO)

 \subsection{From SVRG and ZO-SVRG to Hybrid SVRG}

-The principles of FO-SVRG and ZO-SVRG have been extensively explored in optimization literature \cite{reddi2016stochastic, johnson2013accelerating, liu2018zeroth, ji2019improved}.
-FO-SVRG, in particular, is known to achieve a linear convergence rate $O(1/T)$ for non-convex problems under certain conditions, significantly outperforming the convergence rate of FO-SGD \cite{reddi2016stochastic}.
-The key step of FO-SVRG involves leveraging a full gradient $\nabla f(\hat{\mathbf{x}})$, computed periodically at a checkpoint $\hat{\mathbf{x}}$, to construct a variance-reduced stochastic gradient estimate \cite{johnson2013accelerating}:
+The principles of FO-SVRG and ZO-SVRG have been extensively explored in optimization literature \citep{johnson2013accelerating,reddi2016stochastic, liu2018zeroth, ji2019improved}.
+FO-SVRG, in particular, is known to achieve a linear convergence rate $O(1/T)$ for non-convex problems under certain conditions, significantly outperforming the convergence rate of FO-SGD \citep{reddi2016stochastic}.
+The key step of FO-SVRG involves leveraging a full gradient $\nabla f(\hat{\mathbf{x}})$, computed periodically at the snapshot $\hat{\mathbf{x}}$, to construct a variance-reduced stochastic gradient estimate \citep{johnson2013accelerating}:

 where $\nabla f_{\mathcal{I}}(\mathbf{x}) = \frac{1}{b} \sum_{i \in \mathcal{I}} \nabla f_i(\mathbf{x})$ is the mini-batch stochastic gradient from a subset $\mathcal{I} \subseteq [n]$ of size $b$.
-A crucial property of $\hat{\mathbf{g}}_{\text{FO-SVRG}}$ is that $\hat{\mathbf{g}}_{\text{FO-SVRG}}$ is an unbiased gradient estimate of $\nabla f(\mathbf{x})$, $\mathbb{E}[\hat{\mathbf{g}}_{\text{FO-SVRG}}] = \nabla f(\mathbf{x})$.
+A crucial property of $\hat{\mathbf{g}}_{\text{FO-SVRG}}$ is that $\hat{\mathbf{g}}_{\text{FO-SVRG}}$ is an unbiased gradient estimate of $\nabla f(\mathbf{x})$, $\mathbb{E}[\hat{\mathbf{g}}_{\text{FO-SVRG}}] = \nabla f(\mathbf{x})$ \citep{johnson2013accelerating}.

 In the ZO setting, ZO-SVRG adapts the SVRG structure by replacing all explicit gradient computations with ZO estimates derived from function evaluations: